-Golo Wararom is the program mentor.
-She graduated from Mae Jo University with a degree in agriculture and from our hospitality training program at the Chai Lai Orchid.
+Golo Wararom graduated from Mae Jo University with a degree in agriculture and from our hospitality training program at the Chai Lai Orchid.
 Supported by our scholarship initiative, she became a trained trekking guide, which she used as a platform to share Karen indigenous wisdom about the jungle.
 Her dream is to be a voice for Karen People on an international level and advocate for indigenous people's land rights.
-She mentors the women in the Daughters Rising program and provides translation in English, Karen and Thai languages.
-Golo also works as a guide for Chai Lai Sisters.
+She mentors the women in the Daughters Rising program, provides translation in English, Karen and Thai languages, and spearheads our RISE empowerment / RISE Youth workshops.

 Owner, Chai Lai Sisters

-After finishing our hospitality training program at the Chai Lai Orchid, Nukul used our interest free loan program to open her own company.
-She created Chai Lai Sisters, Thailand's first Karen women's trekking company.
+After finishing our hospitality training program at the Chai Lai Orchid, Nukul used our interest-free loan program to open her own company.
+She created Chai Lai Sisters, Thailand's first Karen women-owned trekking company.
 Now she helps train the girls at Chai Lai to be trekking guides and manage their own homestays.

 Alexandra Bay was working as photographer in NYC when she met a girl being trafficked in Chiang Mai.
 She dropped everything to move to rural Thailand and create a safe house and job training center.
 Her passion for humanitarian work has propelled her on adventure throughout the world for the past decade working with nonprofits from Germany to Nepal.
 She spearheads Daughters Rising initiatives, develops RISE Workshops and runs our training and educational programs at the Chai Lai Orchid.

 Johannah Herr is an artist and designer, holding a BFA from Parsons and and MFA from Cranbrook Academy of Art.
 She is based in Brooklyn, where she and Alexa met and bonded over their shared passion for women's empowerment projects many years ago.
 They started Daughters Rising after the experience of witnessing a girl being trafficked in Chiang Mai.
-Hannah helps with overall program management, graphic design, fundraising, and spearheaded the RISE shop in which she designs and develops products with indigenous craftswomen for sale online and at artisan markets throughout the New York metro area.
+Hannah helps with overall program management, graphic design, fundraising, and spearheaded the RISE shop in which she designs and develops products with indigenous craftswomen for sale online and in our Chai Lai Orchid shop.
 When she is not in the jungle she is a professional artist having exhibited her work in New York, London, Seattle, Mexico City, Tel Aviv, Berlin and Ulaanbaatar and currently is Adjunct Faculty at Parsons and New York University.